Create Shortcuts

 Dynamic shortcuts

-Dynamic shortcuts use placeholders in the destination URL to accept user input at the time the shortcut is used.
-Instead of pointing to a fixed URL, the shortcut becomes a template that fills in values on the fly.
+Dynamic shortcuts use placeholders in the destination URL.
+Instead of a fixed link, the destination becomes a template that fills in values when the shortcut is opened.

 Placeholder syntax